 Again, this depends on individual circumstances and whether braces are the only option for your child; however, a child usually wears braces for approximately 2 years.
 Dr. Lesley prefers to limit total overall orthodontic treatment to two years or less.
 After a consultation, you will be given suggestions for the best options for your child.

 What are the alternatives to children’s braces?

 We offer several alternatives to braces, including partial braces, headgear and functional appliances.
 You can find out more about these on our Services page.
-To find out what is the best treatment option for your child, book an initial consultation with Lesley on 07 5447 5040.
+To find out what is the best treatment option for your child, book an initial consultation with Lesley.
 Dr Lesley will thoroughly review your child’s specific needs and answer your questions.

 Are children’s braces painful?